byhow/matters-forum/README.md

 - public IPFS gateway - can't index titles at all, have to make it pesimistic from the client
 - wallet connect + auth - right now the auth is only client side.
 The next-auth doc for a full auth layer is outdated for app router, so it requires a complete remake for the tools.

+I pretty much have to learn everything from the ground up as my web3 dev experience is still lagging behind in 2022 + next page router.
+A lot has changed in the past 2 years, and this honestly has been pretty challenging to implement.
+I've rarely done something this unknown in the past, but it was fun to dig through the docs and find possible integration in between.
+And I am really impressed about how much the React ecosystem can offer, I mean this is crazy to integrate and things actually broke only 5 or 6 times through out the process with is not bad for web3 dev where everything is incompatible with each other and all those unmet peer deps, etc.

+Only thing is that I've not done extensive documentation for the code in jsdoc, but most of them are pretty self-explanatory and are react components anyways.
+I do have a lot of commented out code that I have not used, but that was because I want to continue to work on this project after this was done.
+I am happy that I was able to make this little almost hackathon project from the ground up.
+When I started working on this, I still can't figure out what most of the app router is supposed to be doing and those weird server/client side components and their intermingleness.

 ## Contributing

 To contribute, fork the repository and create a feature branch.
 Test your changes, and if possible, open an issue for discussion before submitting a pull request.
 Follow project guidelines, and welcome feedback to ensure a smooth integration of your contributions.
 Your pull requests are warmly welcome.